ICJIA/icjia-accessibility-portal/content/faqs.md

 - <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA Requirements</a> — Illinois state agency accessibility requirements
 - <a href="https://www.ada.gov/title-ii-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — Federal accessibility requirements for state/local governments
 - <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Fact Sheet</a> — Plain language summary of requirements and deadlines

-### Why am I just hearing about this deadline now?

-**You're not alone — many people are surprised to learn about the April 2026 deadline.** There are several reasons why this may feel sudden:

-**The rule is relatively new:**

-The ADA Title II web accessibility rule was only finalized on **April 24, 2024** — just two years before the compliance deadline for larger entities.
-While digital accessibility has been a legal expectation for years (under Section 508, the IITAA, and general ADA requirements), this is the first time the Department of Justice has established **specific technical standards** (WCAG 2.1 AA) with **firm deadlines** for state and local governments.

-**Accessibility wasn't always on the radar:**

-- **It wasn't prioritized** — For many organizations, accessibility was seen as a "nice to have" rather than a legal requirement
-- **Limited awareness** — Unless you work in IT, web development, or disability services, accessibility requirements may not have been part of your professional development
-- **No enforcement history** — Without high-profile enforcement actions, many agencies didn't feel urgency around digital accessibility

-**Illinois has had requirements since 2008:**

-The Illinois Information Technology Accessibility Act (IITAA) has required accessible digital content for state agencies since 2008.
-However, enforcement was inconsistent, and many agencies weren't fully aware of their obligations.
-The new federal rule adds another layer of accountability.

-**What matters now:**

-The countdown timer on this page shows exactly how much time remains until the compliance deadline.
-Rather than focusing on why we didn't know sooner, the priority now is incorporating accessibility into our workflows within this timeframe.
-Use the time remaining to:

-- Audit existing content
-- Prioritize remediation
-- Build accessibility into our workflows
-- Train staff on accessibility practices

-**The good news:** You're learning about this with enough time to take meaningful action.
-Many organizations are in the same position, and resources are available to help.

-**References:**

-- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule Fact Sheet</a> — Published April 2024
-- <a href="https://doit.illinois.gov/initiatives/accessibility/iitaa.html" target="_blank" rel="noopener noreferrer">IITAA History and Requirements</a> — Illinois requirements since 2008

 ### If this has been a requirement, why hasn't ICJIA been doing this all along?